Your goal – providing for retirement

 - How soon do you hope to retire?
 People tend to live longer these days so your retirement will hopefully be a long one.

-- How can you make your investments work hardest for you to minimise future tax liability?
+- How can you make your investments work hardest so that you can minimise future tax liability?

 - Are you thinking of living abroad in the future?